yafavdhirendra/ransomware_crypto/README.md

 - Recognize real-world risks of improper encryption usage.

+##  Disclaimer

+ **This project is for educational purposes only.**

+- Do NOT use this tool for malicious activities or unauthorized encryption.
+Always encrypt only files you own or have permission to use.

 ## Features
 - **Password-based encryption** (no hardcoded secret key)
 - Encrypt / decrypt **single files**